MISP/misp-stix/documentation/misp_objects_to_stix20.md

                 "type": "text",
                 "object_relation": "summary",
                 "value": "This attack targets command-line utilities available in a number of shells.
 An attacker can leverage a vulnerability found in a command-line utility to escalate privilege to root."
+            },
+            {
+                "type": "weakness",
+                "object_relation": "related-weakness",
+                "value": "CWE-118"
+            },
+            {
+                "type": "weakness",
+                "object_relation": "related-weakness",
+                "value": "CWE-120"
+            },
+            {
+                "type": "text",
+                "object_relation": "prerequisites",
+                "value": "The target hosst exposes a command-line utility to the user.
+The command-line utility exposed by the target host has a buffer overflow vulnerability that can be exploited."
+            },
+            {
+                "type": "text",
+                "object_relation": "solutions",
+                "value": "Carefully review the service's implementation before making it available to users."
             }
         ]
     }